atomprobe-tc/ifes_apt_tc_data_modeling/README.md

 Contributions of individuals made the consolidation of open-source software for parsing atom probe data possible.
 Here, [Daniel Haley](https://orcid.org/0000-0001-9308-2620), [Andrew London](https://orcid.org/0000-0001-6959-9849), [Baptiste Gault](https://orcid.org/0000-0002-4934-0458), David Reinhard, Jim Payne, [Andrew Breen](https://orcid.org/0000-0002-3600-5108), and [Benjamin Caplins](https://orcid.org/0000-0002-4925-9537), [Peter Felfer](https://orcid.org/0000-0002-2338-1016), and [Mehrpad Monajem](https://orcid.org/0009-0002-6746-2835) are mentioned.

 The work on the ifes_apt_tc_data_modeling library is supported by the International Field Emission Society (IFES).
-The library was written and is maintained by [Markus Kühbach](0000-0002-7117-5196) thanks to funding received from the FAIRmat project that is a part of the German National Research Data Infrastructure.
+The library was written and is maintained by [Markus Kühbach](0000-0002-7117-5196).
+The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 460197019 (FAIRmat).